MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-getstringtypea.md

 ## -description

 Deprecated.
 Retrieves character type information for the characters in the specified source string.
 For each character in the string, the function sets one or more bits in the corresponding 16-bit element of the output array.
 Each bit identifies a given character type, for example, letter, digit, or neither.      <div class="alert"><b>Caution</b>  Using the <b>GetStringTypeA</b> function incorrectly can compromise the security of your application.
 To avoid a buffer overflow, the application must set the output buffer size correctly.
-For more security information, see <a href="https://msdn.microsoft.com/library/ms632584(v=VS.85).aspx">Security Considerations: Windows User Interface</a>.</div>
+For more security information, see <a href="sec_winui">Security Considerations: Windows User Interface</a>.</div>
 <div> </div>